Table of Contents

 3. Steaming

-Steaming is often incorporated into the facial treatment to prepare the skin for deeper cleansing and extraction.
-Steam helps soften pore congestion and loosen debris, making extracting impurities like black and whiteheads easier.
+Steaming is incorporated into the facial treatment to prepare the skin for deeper cleansing and extraction.
+Steam helps soften pore congestion and loosen debris, making extracting impurities like blackheads and whiteheads easier.
 This step promotes relaxation and opens up the pores for better product absorption.

 4. Exfoliating